GluuFederation/docs-ce-prod/3.1.1/source/index.md

 - Lightweight Directory Access Protocol (LDAP)

 ### Free Open Source Software
-All software included in the Gluu Server distribution is free open source software that can be used by organizations, in production, for free.
+All software included in the Gluu Server distribution is free open source software that can be used in production for free.
 Learn more about the open source licenses in use [below](#license).

 ## Installation
 The Gluu Server can be installed on the cloud provider of your choice using one of our easy-to-install Linux packages for Ubuntu, CentOS, RHEL and Debian.
 Follow our [VM preparation guide](./installation-guide/index.md) to get started.